nodegui/nodegui/website/docs/development/setting-up.md

 3. Make, GCC v7, pkg-config
 4. Qt (_Optional_): Make sure you followed the setup instructions from [Qode][qode_setup]

-On Ubuntu: `$ sudo apt-get install pkg-config build-essentials` should install everything except Qt5.
+On Ubuntu: `$ sudo apt-get install pkg-config build-essential` should install everything except Qt5.

 Note: If you are using your own version of Qt make sure to